mull-project/mull/docs/OpenSSLTutorial.rst

 In order to run tests (original or mutated) Mull needs to feed the whole program and all its dependencies into the JIT engine.
 This includes dynamic libraries.
 Mull extracts them from the executable.
 On macOS, in most of the cases, the dynamic libraries have the full path.
-However, on Linux there are only names of the libraries, while the full paths normally determined by the dynamic linker ``ldd``.
+However, on Linux there are only names of the libraries, while the full paths normally determined by the dynamic linker ``ld.so``.
 Mull does not assume any of the paths, so this is responsibility of the user to provide the paths.

 macOS example: